 When to see a doctor

-If you or your child experiences symptoms of convergence insufficiency or has problems reading, consult an eye care professional, such as an ophthalmologist or an optometrist.
-A technician called an orthoptist may assist the eye care professional in evaluating and treating convergence insufficiency.
+If you or your child experiences signs and symptoms of convergence insufficiency or has problems reading, consult an eye care professional, such as an ophthalmologist or an optometrist.
+A technician called an orthoptist may help with the evaluation and treatment.